jsmolka/blog/content/eggvance/progress-4.md

 }
 ```

 The problem can be fixed with a quite simple solution.
 Every color read from the palette needs to be masked with 0x7FFF to clear the most significant bit.
-This prevents confusing transparent pixels with malformed white pixels.
+That prevents confusing transparent pixels with malformed white pixels.

-### Sprite tile restrictions
+### Sprite Tile Restrictions
 This issue is another prime example for the "most games don't use bitmaps, therefore I can't test them" category.
 If you compare both images down below, you will notice some strange, colorful pixels in the top left corner of the first one.
 Those are uninitialized sprites that were wrongfully rendered by the emulator.

 {{<flex>}}